natecraddock/website/content/blog/2021/in-search-of-a-better-finder.md

 +++
-title = "In Search of a Better File Finder" date = 2021-05-11 tags = ["neovim", "programming", "python", "linux", "fzf"] description = "Trying to design a file finder that fits my needs"
+title = "In search of a better file finder" date = 2021-05-11 tags = ["neovim", "programming", "python", "linux", "fzf"] description = "Trying to design a file finder that fits my needs"